 How to Refine a Colour Grade in DaVinci Resolve

-Learn to correct and grade with our free course, DaVinci Resolve Colour Grading for Beginners.
-You’ll learn how to use each important tool in Resolve, including how to set your using detection, how to get clean skin tones with noise reduction, and how to create cinematic looks.
+Learn to colour correct and grade with our free course, DaVinci Resolve Colour Grading for Beginners.
+You’ll learn how to use each important tool in Resolve, including how to set your project using scene cut detection, how to get clean skin tones with noise reduction, and how to create looks.

 This colour grading tutorial looks at finishing off the look for your colour grade by making some targeted tweaks.